-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates such as the inventory provision.
 On this audit we do not believe there is a fraud risk related to revenue recognition because the value of each individual revenue transaction is small.
 Therefore, there is limited opportunity for management manipulation or to fraudulently post the volume of transactions that would be required to have a material impact on revenue.

-We identified a fraud risk related to the inventory provision estimate.
+We also identified a fraud risk related to the inventory provision estimate.
 Further detail in respect of the valuation of inventory is set out in the key audit matter disclosures in section 2 of this report.

-In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness and the design of some of the Group-wide fraud risk management controls.
+In determining the audit procedures we took into account the results of our evaluation of the design of some of the Groupwide fraud risk management controls.

-We performed procedures including:
+We also performed procedures including:

 - Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journal entries made to unusual accounts related to revenue, cash and loans and borrowings, seldom used accounts, those posted by senior group management and privileged users and those posted with unusual descriptions. - Evaluated the business purpose of significant unusual transactions. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.
+These included journal entries made to unusual accounts related to revenue, cash and borrowings and journal entries posted by unexpected users. - Evaluated the business purpose of significant unusual transactions. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.